Rahab,

 A Polymer Clay Relief Sculpture

-If you do not know her story, I would recommend that you first read it, in Joshua 2
+If you are unfamiliar with her story, I would recommend that you first read it in Joshua 2.
+It is far better than me summarizing it for you.

 One fateful night Rahab welcomed two men into her establishment.
 While seemingly an ordinary action in keeping with the nature of her business, that act would change her life, and the course of history.

-She acted on rumors she had heard, of a people who worshiped One God.
-Her statement of faith is stunning, especially in contrast to the pagan culture that she was steeped in.
-She told the spies, “.. the Lord your God, is God in heaven above and on the earth below”
+She acted on rumors she had heard of a people who worshiped One God.
+Her statement of faith is stunning, especially in contrast to the pagan culture that she was steeped in, where multiple deities were worshiped.
+In reverential awe, it is recorded that she told the spies, “.. the Lord your God, is God in heaven above and on the earth below.”

 Rahab, as an ignorant and pagan Gentile, is an uncanny picture of each of us who are non-Jewish Christians.

-Yet her confession of faith touched the God, who created her.
+Her confession of faith pleased the God who created her.
 He overlooked her profession, her sinfulness and even her ignorance, and gave her a simple way out of her predicament.
+He is unchanged even today.
+In fact, the Bible states that without faith it is impossible to please Him.

 She was facing a certain death by the Israelites, who were poised to overthrow her land and her people.